Licensure by Reciprocity

 - If all requirements for the standard license have been met except:

 o Content testing

 o Arkansas History (If applicable)

-- The verification of provisional licensure eligibility form, VOPLE, will be sent when the applicant has submitted all documents required for the provisional license.
+- The verification of the provisional licensure eligibility form, VOPLE, will be sent when the applicant has submitted all documents required for the provisional license.

 - The Provisional license will be issued upon receipt of the signed VOPLE from the employing superintendent.

 What licensure areas are required to take Arkansas History?

 - Early Childhood, Elementary Education, Middle Childhood Social Studies and Secondary Social Studies

 Where can I take Arkansas History?

 - One of the accredited two or four-year institutions in Arkansas or